hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/210_a_plan_of_work_for_india.md

 taking a far and wide view of things, my mind has now been concentrated on the following plan.
-First, it would be well to open a Theological College in Madras, and then gradually extend its scope, to give a thorough education to young men in the Vedas and the different Bhâshyas and philosophies, including a knowledge of the other religions of the world.
+First, it would be well to open a Theological College in Madras, and then gradually extend its scope, to give a thorough education to young men in the Vedas and the different Bhāshyas and philosophies, including a knowledge of the other religions of the world.
 At the same time a paper in English and the vernacular should be started as an organ of the College.